-The hearing in this matter was called with less than three weeks notice, and only the NMPF proposal is being considered.
+The process followed here is flawed.
+This hearing was called with less than three weeks notice, and only the NMPF proposal is being considered.
 Contrast this with the current process underway to consider changes to the Class III and IV price formulas.
 On June 28, 2006, USDA announced it was seeking industry proposals for changes to the Class III and IV price formulas, and allowed more than 90 days (until September 30, 2006) for industry participants to discuss various alternatives and conduct analysis prior to the submission of proposals.
 USDA then for the first time conducted a pre-hearing public information workshop to further clarify the intent and specifics of the proposals submitted.
-This process for Class III and IV price formulas changes to the Class I and II price formulas.
-Hearing Exhibit 45, pages 20-21.
+This process for Class III and IV price formulas changes should have been, at the very least, adopted before any hearing to consider changes to the Class I and II price formulas.

 In addition, this short notice did not allow for more deliberate and careful analysis of the supply and demand situation in the dairy markets.
 The last time USDA considered such changes was during the federal order reform process.
 While Congress did grant USDA the authority to use informal rulemaking for that process, USDA set out on a very public path to ensure that all relevant proposals were considered.
-Hearing Exhibit 45, page 21.

-In addition, USDA during order reform ensured that all proposals would be carefully and deliberately analyzed.
+In addition, USDA ensured that all proposals would be carefully and deliberately analyzed.
 This was accomplished by the creation of several study committees, both within and outside of USDA, plus USDA funding of research specifically designed to provide critical analysis of the full market supply and demand factors relevant to consideration of the class price formulas.
 None of this is happening here.
-Hearing Exhibit 45, page 21.